Tufts Supplemental Essays 2023-24 – Prompts and Advice

 Tufts University has long been a highly-selective school.
-Yet, the Class of 2026 was the first time the acceptance rate dipped into the single-digits at 9%.
+Yet, the Class of 2027 was the second time the acceptance rate dipped into the single-digits at 9.5%.
 As at any college that rejects more than 9 of every 10 applicants who apply (the overwhelming majority of whom are supremely qualified), aspiring Jumbos need every single component of their application to shine brightly.
 The Tufts supplemental essays are one such area of focus.

 (Want to learn more about How to Get Into Tufts?
 Visit our blog entitled: How to Get Into Tufts University: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 Given this unprecedented level of selectivity, Tufts University’s supplemental section offers applicants a crucial opportunity to showcase their writing ability by generating powerful and detail-rich essays that will stand out to an admissions officer.